How To Identify Indian Stone Tools

 Jan 09, 2013· Native American stone tools or just interesting rocks?
 I found these on the Russian River in northern California near a documented Pomo Indian village in the 1800's.
 I believe they may be stone tools but my husband thinks they are just interesting rocks.

-- How To Make A Square Limestone Fire Pit
+- How To Make A Simple Vibration Screen

 - 25063 How Coal Mill Sealing Air Works

 - How Vsi Crusher Works

 - How To Calculate Counter Weight For A Circular Motion Vibrating Screen

 - How Much Mobile Cone Crusher 120 Tph Cost

 - How To Make Railway Ballast Stone